-On the Firewall / URL Filter page, you can specify restrictions on access to certain web sites.
+On the Firewall / URL Filter page, you can specify restrictions on access to certain web sites and define devices to which the specified restrictions will be applied.

-Figure 129.
+Figure 130.
 The Firewall / URL Filter page.

-To enable the URL filter, in the General Settings section, move the Enable switch to the right, then select the needed mode from the Type drop-down list:
+To enable the URL filter, move the Enable switch to the right, then select a mode from the Address filtering drop-down list:

-- Block listed URLs: when this value is selected, the router blocks access to all addresses specified in the Filters section; - Block all URLs except listed: when this value is selected, the router allows access to addresses specified in the Filters section and blocks access to all other web sites.
+- Block listed URLs: when this value is selected, the router blocks access to all web sites specified in the Addresses section; - Block all URLs except listed: when this value is selected, the router allows access to web sites specified in the Addresses section and blocks access to all other web sites.

-To specify URL addresses to which the selected filtering mode will be applied, in the Filters section, click the ADD button and enter a relevant address in the displayed line.
-Then click the APPLY button.
+To specify URL addresses to which the selected filtering mode will be applied, in the Addresses section, click the ADD button (+).
+In the opened window, you can specify the following parameters: